-No calcareous nannofossils or planktonic foraminifers were found at Site U1596; the very rare benthic foraminifers and ostracods abundances were insufficient to permit paleoenvironmental analyses.
+No calcareous nannofossils or planktonic foraminifera were found at Site U1596; the very rare benthic foraminifera and ostracods abundances were insufficient to permit paleoenvironmental analyses.

-There was a general trend of increasing P-wave velocity and MS and decreasing NGR with increasing depth at the site (Figure F12).
-Porosity ranged 52-74 vol% and bulk density 1.2-1.6 g/cm.
-Bulk density did not obviously increase with depth.
-Grain density ranged 1.6-2.5 g/cm; more than 70% of discrete samples had grain densities <2.0 g/cm.
-Compared to typical sediments in which thermal conductivity is close to 1 W/(m·K) at these depths below seafloor, the mean value of 0.83 W/(m·K) was low in the volcaniclastic sediments.
+There is a general trend of increasing P-wave velocity and MS and decreasing NGR with increasing depth at the site (Figure F12).
+Porosity ranges 52-74 vol%, and bulk density ranges 1.2-1.6 g/cm3.
+Bulk density does not obviously increase with depth.
+Grain density ranges 1.6-2.5 g/cm3; more than 70% of discrete samples have grain densities <2.0 g/cm3.
+Compared to typical sediments in which thermal conductivity is close to 1 W/(m·K) at these depths below seafloor, the mean value of 0.83 W/(m·K) is low in the volcaniclastic sediments.

-Similar to site U1595, correlation was very challenging at this site and only the MS data allowed several reliable correlations, whereas NGR and GRA density measurements were strongly overprinted by the irregular distribution of core material in cores.
+Similar to Site U1595, correlation was very challenging at this site, and only the MS data allowed several reliable correlations, whereas NGR and GRA density measurements are strongly overprinted by the irregular distribution of core material in cores.
 A preliminary CCSF-A depth scale was constructed but must await further refinement during onshore analysis.
-Because of the instability of formations encountered downhole logging was not conducted.
+Because of the instability of formations encountered, downhole logging was not conducted.
 None of the cores recovered at this site were suitable for paleomagnetic analysis.

-Interstitial water salinity was 40 throughout the holes (Figure F12).
-Total alkalinity (2.5-4.3 mM) increased with depth to 8.4 mbsf before decreasing to the base of the hole.
-Values for pH showed variation within the sampled depths, ranging 7.6-7.9, with the highest value recorded in the mudline sample.
+IW salinity is 40 throughout both holes (Figure F12).
+Total alkalinity (2.5-4.3 mM) increases with depth to 8.4 mbsf before decreasing to the base of the hole.
+Values for pH show variation within the sampled depths, ranging 7.6-7.9, with the highest value recorded in the mudline sample.
 Only small variations in Br-, Cl-, B, Na+, and Ca+ were detected.
-Lithium, Sr, Fe, Mn, Ba, and Si all increased with depth, reaching maxima at either 2.9 mbsf (Sr, Mn, Ba) or 8.4 mbsf (Li, Fe, Si).
+Lithium, Sr, Fe, Mn, Ba, and Si all increase with depth, reaching maxima at either 2.9 mbsf (Sr, Mn, and Ba) or 8.4 mbsf (Li, Fe, and Si).
 Methane, ethane, and propane concentrations were below the detection limit.
 Concentrations of heavier hydrocarbons (iso-butane, n-butane, and n-pentane, and so on) were also below the detection limit throughout the hole.

-In total, 14 subsamples were collected for microbiological analysis from two whole-round core samples, and 11 samples were collected from the mudline of the Core 398-U1596B-1H for microbial community composition analysis.
+In total, 14 subsamples were collected for microbiological analysis from two whole-round core samples, and 11 samples were collected from the mudline of Core 398-U1596B-1H for microbial community composition analysis.

-Site U1596 was drilled in its upper part in order particularly to assess any potential technical problems in drilling deeper.
+The upper part of Site U1596 was drilled to assess any potential technical problems in drilling deeper.
 It was partly a reconnaissance exercise.
 It enabled us to discover that Lithostratigraphic Subunits Ia and Ib, which correspond approximately to Seismic Units S1 and S2, were the same in the northern caldera basin as in the southern one.
-The upper two seismic units in the northern and southern basins therefore correlate.
+The two upper seismic units in the northern and southern basins therefore correlate.

-Site U1597 (formerly Proposed Site CSK-05C) is located in the northern basin of Santorini caldera at a water depth of 382 m.
+Site U1597 (proposed Site CSK-05C) is located in the northern basin of Santorini caldera at 382 mbsl.
 Site U1596 addresses the same drilling objectives and lies northwest of Site U1597.
 Two additional sites (U1594 and U1595) lie in the southern caldera basin.